TheCycoONE/darkenvader/README.md

 # Known issues
 * Movement is VERY inefficient.
 At the time I didn't know how to show a portion of an image without reloading the whole thing.
-* High score file is UTF-16 with no BOM, and written to wherever you run the game from.
+* High score file is UTF-16 with no BOM.